vitali-fedulov/imagehash2/README.md

-# Fast similar image search with Go (LATEST VERSION)
+# Fast similar image search with Go (LATEST version)

 **Resized and near-duplicate image search for very large image collections** (thousands, millions, and more).
 The package generates 'real' hashes to be used in hash-tables, and consumes very little memory.